 The journal will publish original research articles, reviews, editorials, commentaries, case reports and letters to the editor.
-Articles are welcome in all branches of medicine and dentistry including basic sciences (anatomy, biochemistry, physiology, pharmacology, psychology, etc) and clinical sciences (internal medicine, surgery, obstetrics and gynaecology, dental surgery, child health, laboratory sciences, radiology, community medicine, etc).
-Articles are also welcome from social science researchers that document the intermediating and background social factors influencing health in developing countries.
+The journal accepts articles from all branches of medicine and dentistry including basic sciences (anatomy, biochemistry, physiology, pharmacology, psychology, etc) and clinical sciences (internal medicine, surgery, obstetrics and gynaecology, dental surgery, child health, laboratory sciences, radiology, community medicine, etc).
+The journal also accepts articles from social science researchers that document the intermediating and background social factors influencing health in developing countries.
 Priority will be given to publication of articles that describe the application of the principles of primary health care in the prevention and treatment of diseases.

 The Journal of Medicine and Medical Sciences (JMMS) (ISSN-2141-9477) will be published bimonthly (one volume per year) by International Research Journals.